Having the Conversation

 5. Take a Tour

-The best way for your parent to understand how a community feels and the advantages that it will offer is to see it firsthand.
+The best way for your parent to understand how a community feels and the advantages that it will offer is to schedule a tour.
 Your parent can meet the staff and other residents, taste the cuisine, tour an apartment, stay for an activity, and get a sense of what it would be like to live there.

 6. Have an Ongoing Conversation